cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 A light client processes an AnnotatedCommit in the following way:

-1. Verify that the `sender_membership_proof` in the `commit` field is valid relative to the group's current tree hash.
+1. Verify that the `sender_membership_proof` in the `commit` field, if present, is valid relative to the group's current tree hash.

 2. Verify that the `sender_membership_proof_after` and
    `receiver_membership_proof_after` reference the same tree, and that they are